OSS-Java-Seminar-2022/BRK-Car-Sharing/README.md

 # BRK-Car-Sharing

-This project demonstrates a simple car sharing application.
+This project demonstrates a simple car sharing web application.

 ## Table of contents
 -------------